swix/swix.github.com/index.md

 **GET /api/v1/brand/{brand_id}/**

-*returns*

-The brand associated with the brand id provided.
+*returns* - The brand associated with the brand id provided.

+**Fields**

+account - The URI to the account that the brand belongs to. name - The name of the brand created_at - The date and time the band was created at, in the format of iso-8601 (2011-05-24T13:14:57) id - The id of the brand. logo -
+CSS -

 ##Event Resource
 **GET /api/v1/brand/{brand_id}/event/**